Discover how to grow bean sprouts right in your kitchen to add crunch to your favorite stir fries.

 - The next day, rinse the mung beans and invert the jar in a bowl to drain excess water.
 Once drained, return the jar to its upright position and let sit at room temperature.

 - Rinse and drain the soaked beans in clean water twice a day for 4 to 6 days.
 The mung beans are ready to eat when the white sprout is at least 1.5 cm long.
 At this length the lectins in the bean are converted into digestible proteins.
-You can grow the sprouts longer if you wish.
-I like to grow them until they are about three inches long.
-It takes about five days for them to get that long.
+You can grow the sprouts longer if you wish; it takes about five days for them to get 3″ long.

 Storing Bean Sprouts